What grades are offered by the California Virtual Academies?

 Do you provide curriculum for special needs children?

-Depending on a child's Individualized Education Program (IEP), we can tailor our curriculum to meet your child's needs.
+Depending on a child's Individualized Education Program (IEP), we can tailor your child's learning experience to meet your student's needs.
 To discuss your child's needs with us, call toll-free: 866.339.6790.

 Can you accommodate the accelerated learning needs of my gifted/talented child?